Adolf Winkelmann (physician): Ravensbrück

 Winkelmann admitted that together with Richard Trommer he had selected prisoners who were unable to work, but the purpose of the selection remained hidden: "I knew that some transports came to the Uckermark concentration camp, but I did not know for what purpose."
 He had only been there a few times.
 This was contrasted by the statements of all witnesses who unanimously confirmed his participation in the selections there.
 During his service in Ravensbrück, he and Trommer "selected around 1,500 to 2,000 prisoners for removal”.
 Winkelmann described these selections in court:The searches took place on one of the camp streets or in a barrack, but very rarely.
 The inmates marched in a row to Dr Trommer and past me.
 Of course, we could only do a very superficial examination, and the people who were obviously sick, unable to work, or unable to march were searched.
 The inmates had bare their legs so that we could see if they were capable of walking.Winkelmann said that he had not known that the selection could mean death for the prisoners.
 Nor did he know that there was a gas chamber in the camp.
 He only acted on the orders of Trommer, who told him that there was a choice for evacuating the camp.
 He was horrified to have participated in such a crime.
 He had never heard of gassings in Germany until then and had only known about Auschwitz-Birkenau.
 Since Percival Treite and Franz Lucas were busy with the selection for the gas chamber in Ravensbrück, he was the third doctor responsible for the area.

 To relieve him, a witness testified that Winkelmann refused to abort her because she violated his medical ethos.
 According to his own information, he saw no ill-treatment of prisoners in the area and did not do any.

 Winkelmann died on 1 February 1947 of the consequences of a heart attack during the first of the seven Ravensbrück trials in Hamburg.
-Despite some doubts, the court found him guilty, but no death sentence was passed.
+Despite some doubts, the court found him guilty.